ssokolow/verify_files/README.rst

     is not well-formed.
 **Plaintext Files:**
-    Files with a ``.txt`` extension have no means of checking for corruption but will be read from disk in full in order catch any corruption which is detectable at the level of the filesystem or disk firmware.
+    Files with a ``.txt`` extension have no means of checking for corruption but will be read from disk in full in order to:

+    1. Catch any corruption which is detectable at the level of the filesystem or disk firmware.
+    2. Perform some heuristic checks for null codepoints, which should not occur in ``.txt`` files (text editors like ``NOTEPAD.exe`` treat them as the end of the file) but could be inserted by a recovery operation that represents an unreadable filesystem/media block as a span of nulls.
 **RPM Packages:**
     Files with a ``.rpm`` extension will be fed to RPM's ``--checksig`` mode.